 Upgrading your website to be mobile-friendly is critical.
 And, if you’re like a lot of the business owners and marketing managers we work with, you know what I mean.

-In other words, embracing mobile computing and mobile marketing is something most businesses must do but haven’t invested the time or efforts to start.
+In other words, embracing mobile computing and mobile marketing is something most businesses must do but haven’t invested the time or effort to start.

 Why wait any longer?
 Now is the time to stop procrastinating on mobile functionality.
 To show you why we’d like to offer you three critical reasons why a mobile-friendly website is an excellent value for your business.

 Mobile internet users – those accessing the Internet exclusively through smartphones and tablets – continue to expand Nationally.
-That means, your customers are likely to visit your website using an iPhone, iPad or Android device.
+That means your customers will likely visit your website using an iPhone, iPad, or Android device.
 Online searches initiated on a mobile device continue to increase, making your business decision an even bigger priority.
 So If your website isn’t mobile-friendly, then you’re missing out.

-Three years ago, Google unveiled a significant update to its algorithm and began favoring websites that are mobile-friendly.
-On March 26, Google started migrating sites that follow their best practices for mobile first indexing.
-According to Google, “Mobile-first indexing means that we’ll use the mobile version of the page for indexing and ranking, to better help our – primarily mobile – users find what they’re looking for.”
+Three years ago, Google unveiled a significant update to its algorithm and began favoring mobile-friendly websites.
+On March 26, Google started migrating sites that follow their best practices for mobile-first indexing.
+According to Google, “Mobile-first indexing means that we’ll use the mobile version of the page for indexing and ranking, to help our better – primarily mobile – users find what they’re looking for.”

 Even if you’re active with social media and email marketing, it’s hard to attract customers over the web without getting some small portion of Google’s 3.5 billion daily searches.
-And, it’s likely that other search and social portals will start factoring in mobile compatibility at some point soon.
+And, other search and social portals will likely start factoring in mobile compatibility at some point soon.